0x646e78/linux-credential-harvester/README.md

 compatable script once I get bored with this, as that's not the most friendly requirement when on an engagement.

-The file `definitions.yml` contains the location of known credential files.

 Drop it
 -------